CodeChron/fullstack-js-preview-docs/add_react.md

 - modules
 - stateless components

+_this remaining steps may not be needed since we're going to be adding flow router which will handle this_

 ## Add a "render target" to your web app
-_this may not be needed since we're going to be adding flow router which will handle this_

 We need to create a location for where to render our (future) React components.